Understanding IAAA Model

 | Authentication | Validates the claimed identity | Passwords, biometrics, 2FA |

-| Authorization | Grants access based on verified identity and permissions | RBAC, ACLs, ABAC |
+| Authorization | Grants access based on verified identity | RBAC, ACLs, ABAC |

-| Accountability | Tracks and logs user actions for auditing | Audit trails, monitoring, session logs |
+| Accountability | Tracks and logs user actions for auditing | Audit trails, session logs, monitoring |

-Identification: The First Step
+Identification: The First Line of Defense

 Common Identification Methods